sqlxpert/backup-events-aws/README.md

   - Copy backups to a second region, whether for compliance, disaster recovery preparedness, or just peace-of-mind.

-- Get started quickly, or customize:
+- Get started quickly, or customize.

   - Try sample vaults, or "bring your own vaults" (BYOV).

-  - Try sample vaults with the default `aws/backup` KMS key, which lets you experiment by backing up unencrypted EFS file systems -- or "bring your own key" (BYOK).
+  - Try the default `aws/backup` KMS key, which lets you experiment by backing up unencrypted EFS file systems -- or "bring your own key" (BYOK).

   - Create 3 CloudFormation stacks from the same template for a minimum installation, or deploy across multiple accounts and regions by creating a